bo-yang/bo-yang.github.io/_posts/2015-08-20-linux-system-log-2.md

 However, the dash(-) in front of the log filename is not documented in the man page, but it turns out to mean "Don't sync after every write to the file".
 Except that rsyslogd won't sync anyway, unless you add a special directive in the Global Directives section.
 Note that you might lose information if the system crashes right behind a write attempt.
 Nevertheless this might give you back some performance, especially if you run programs that use logging in a very verbose manner.
 So for most people, a dash makes no difference one way or the other -- it will be ignored.

 And in program `foo`, what you need to do is open log file by specifing `LOG_LOCAL1` facility.
 The use of `openlog()` is mandatory here.
-Otherwise, it will automatically be called by syslog(), in which case ident will default to `NULL`.
+Otherwise, it will automatically be called by syslog(), in which case facility will default to `LOG_USER`.

     #include <syslog.h>
     int main(int, char**)